The structure of polynomial growth for tree automata/transducers and MSO set queries: Growth of -weighted tree automata (and ambiguity)

 The degrees of the states are lower bounds on the polynomial degree of growth of $\cA$.
 Next, we prove a matching upper bound.
 To do so, we start by distinguishing some transitions. \begin{definition} A transition $(q_{1},\dots,q_{m},a,q)$ is \emph{critical} when

 A \emph{critical node} for a run over some tree is a node where the transition taken is critical. \end{definition}

 We may draw an analogy with flows in directed graphs: non-critical nodes satisfy the \enquote{conservation of flow} equation $\deg(q) = \deg(q_{1}) + \cdots + \deg(q_{m})$ while critical nodes serve as \enquote{sources} for the flow of degrees.
-Since the root is the only \enquote{sink}, we have: \begin{claim} The number of critical nodes in a (not necessarily accepting) run is bounded by the degree of the state at the root. \end{claim} \begin{claimproof}[Proof idea] The degree at the root is the sum, for each node, of the \enquote{entering flow} at that node, i.e.\ $\deg(q) - \deg(q_{1}) - \cdots - \deg(q_{m})$ if the transition taken is $(q_{1},\dots,q_{m},a,q)$.
-Each critical node contributes $\geqslant1$ to that sum, while the other nodes contribute 0. \end{claimproof}
+Since the root is the only \enquote{sink}, we have: \begin{claim} The number of critical nodes in a (not necessarily accepting) run is bounded by the degree of the state at the root. \end{claim} \begin{claimproof} For each transition of the form $(q_{1},\dots,q_{m},a,q)$, the \enquote{entering flow} at that node $\deg(q) - \deg(q_{1}) - \cdots - \deg(q_{m})$ is a nonnegative integer; for critical nodes it is strictly positive.
+Therefore, the sum of these entering flows over all nodes bounds the number of critical nodes.
+In the expression for this big sum, for each non-root node, the degree of its state appears once negatively (from its parent's flow) and once positively (from its own flow).
+Thus, the only term that does not get canceled out is the degree of the state at the root. \end{claimproof}

 Furthermore, the set of critical nodes of an accepting run in our $\bbN$-weighted tree automaton $\cA$ almost determines this run, and the weight of this run is bounded: \begin{lemma} The sum of weights of accepting runs in $\cA$ over any given input tree whose set of critical nodes equals any prescribed value is bounded by a computable function of $\cA$. \end{lemma} \begin{proof} We build an $\bbN$-weighted tree automaton $\cB$ with the same states as $\cA$, but with input alphabet $\Sigma\times\{0,1\}$ (the ranks are inherited from $\Sigma$).
 For each critical (resp.\ non-critical) transition $(q_{1},\dots,q_{m},a,q)$ in $\cA$, we add a transition $(q_{1},\dots,q_{m},(a,[\text{1 (resp.\ 0)}]), q)$ to $\cB$, with the same weight.
 This way, the runs in $\cA$ over an input $t\in\tree\Sigma$ whose set of critical nodes is $S\subseteq\nodes(t)$ correspond precisely to the runs in $\cB$ over the tree $t_{S}$ obtained by replacing the label $a$ of each node $\nu$ by $(a,1)$ if $\nu\in S$ or by $(a,0)$ if $\nu\notin S$.